top of page

 Bring the striking beauty of the tropics indoors with Strelitzia nicolai, commonly known as the White Bird of Paradise.
 This stunning houseplant boasts large, glossy leaves resembling banana foliage, creating a bold statement in any space.
 Over time, its tall, smooth trunks emerge as older leaves drop off, giving it a tree-like elegance that’s both unique and timeless.
 Though indoor flowering is rare, its bird-like blooms are a special treat when grown under ideal conditions.

-Impressive Size: This plant can reach up to 2-3 meters indoors, making it perfect for filling vertical space.
+• Impressive Size: Can reach up to 2-3 meters indoors, making it perfect for filling vertical space.

-Lush Foliage: Its expansive, banana-like leaves provide a vibrant green backdrop that complements modern interiors.
+• Lush Foliage: Expansive, banana-like leaves provide a vibrant green backdrop that complements modern interiors.

 What You Should Know About Strelitzia nicolai